Descent on elliptic surfaces and arithmetic bounds for the Mordell-Weil rank: Introduction

 \begin{rmq} When $k$ is an algebraically closed field of positive characteristic, the bound \eqref{eq:Igusa} can be improved under the assumption that the formal Brauer group of $\E$ has finite height $h$, in which case it was proved by Artin and Mazur \cite{AM77} that $b_2-\rho\geq 2h$.
 This result, which relies on computations in crystalline cohomology, is called the Igusa-Artin-Mazur inequality.
 As with Igusa's inequality, this is a result of geometric nature. \end{rmq}

 We end this section by discussing the case when $k$ has characteristic zero, and in particular, the case when $k$ is a number field.
-When $k$ is an algebraically closed field of characteristic zero, the bound \eqref{eq:Igusa} can be improved as follows: Lefschetz's inequality states that $\rho\leq h^{1,1}$, hence it follows from Hodge theory that $b_2-\rho\geq 2p_g$, where $p_g$ is the geometric genus of the surface $\E$.
+When $k$ is an algebraically closed field of characteristic zero, the bound \eqref{eq:Igusa} can be improved as follows: Lefschetz's inequality states that $\rho\leq h^{1,1}$, and hence it follows from Hodge theory that $b_2-\rho\geq 2p_g$, where $p_g$ is the geometric genus of the surface $\E$.
 By Grothendieck-Ogg-Shafarevich \eqref{eq:GOS}, we conclude that

-In contrast to the bound \eqref{eq:Igusa}, Lefschetz's bound \eqref{eq:0bound} is not known to be sharp when the right-hand side is large, even over the field of complex numbers.
-In fact, we do not even know whether or not there exist elliptic curves over $\C(t)$ with arbitrarily large rank (the current record, due to Shioda \cite{shioda92}, is a curve of rank $68$ over $\C(t)$).
+In contrast to the bound \eqref{eq:Igusa} in positive characteristic, Lefschetz's bound \eqref{eq:0bound} is not known to be sharp when the right-hand side is large, even over the field of complex numbers.
+In fact, we do not even know whether or not there exist non-constant elliptic curves over $\C(t)$ with arbitrarily large rank (the current record, due to Shioda \cite{shioda92}, is a curve of rank $68$ over $\C(t)$).

 As the next example shows, when working over $\Q(t)$, the inequality \eqref{inequality2} allows one in practice to improve on the bound \eqref{eq:0bound}, provided one is able to compute the rational $2$-torsion in the Jacobian of a certain trigonal curve.